For Accredited Investors Only

 AcreTrader’s founder set up a management entity that buys individual farms, but only after a thorough due diligence process that accepts less than 1% of applicants.
 Then AcreTrader offers investors the chance to buy shares that equal 1/10th of an acre in the offering, which means that investors who buy 10 shares own a full acre of the farm.

 The farm itself is managed by AcreTrader’s team, who takes care of it from top to bottom.
-Its management includes everything from paying insurance premiums, farmer relations and even keeping a watchful eye on soil sustainability.
+Its management includes everything from paying insurance premiums, farmer relations, and even keeping a watchful eye on soil sustainability.
 Then these farms are rented out to individual farmers (or larger farming operations) that pay cash upfront to lease the land.

 Whenever it comes to investor fees, the lower and more straightforward they are, the better.
 AcreTrader charges an annual flat fee of 0.75% of the individual farm’s value against the annual income generated by the farm.
 That fee is then split on a pro rata basis among the shareholders based on how much acreage they own.
 It really doesn’t get any simpler and more concise than this when it comes to fees.
 The fee is reasonable and very easy to understand.
-That’s why AcreTrader gets a strong 4.5 star rating.
+That’s why AcreTrader gets a strong 4.5-star rating.

-Most companies that go through the trouble of setting up an on-line investment platform know that investors won’t trust a platform that’s hard to use or understand.
+Most companies that go through the trouble of setting up an online investment platform know that investors won’t trust a platform that’s hard to use or understand.
 Acretrader certainly fits into that “most companies” category.
 Its platform is straightforward and easy to use.

 Signing up is a breeze, and Acretrader deserves a tip of the cap for enabling sign-ins through Google (NASDAQ: GOOGL) or other social media accounts.
 After all, the fewer passwords one has to remember, the better.
 In a nod to security, Acretrader also allows members to select a 2-factor authentication process, another thing that earns it high praise.

-After sign-up, you take a brief survey and verify your accreditation status before being able to actually buy shares.
+After signing up, you take a brief survey and verify your accreditation status before being able to actually buy shares.
 The entire process is pretty simple, and even investors with minimal computer literacy can walk through it.
 Browsing investments is easy, and the platform puts all the relevant information right at the top of the page.
 This set-up will be especially comforting to anyone who is new to farm investing.

-Investors who like what they see in the video can scroll down further and get a complete primer on how AcreTrader works, when it pays dividends and how their money will be safeguarded.
+Investors who like what they see in the video can scroll down further and get a complete primer on how AcreTrader works, when it pays dividends, and how their money will be safeguarded.
 All of this information will be reassuring to potential investors.

 Additionally, the “Learning Center” tab includes a vast wealth of information in the form of excellent articles written by AcreTrader staff.
 The valuable content there is in stark opposition to many sites that put out generic “learning content” that hardly rises above the level of “meh” when it comes to quality of information.
-The articles in the learning center come under 2 headings: Investment Fundamentals and Farming Fundamentals.

 Again, this level of investor education is a must for an alternative platform like AcreTrader, and the site deserves plaudits for delivering.

 AcreTrader is very discerning about accepting applications from farms to appear on the platform as an offering.
-In fact, the AcreTrader due diligence is so rigorous that less than 1% of farms who apply will have their application approved.
+In fact, the AcreTrader due diligence is so rigorous that less than 1% of farms that apply will have their application approved.
 As a result, new offerings are typically funded within hours or days, meaning there aren't always available opportunities.
 However, the platform typically adds a new offering each week.

 Its upcoming offering is a soybean and cornfield farm in Illinois with a $11,990 buy-in and a targeted 7.6% net annual return.
 That’s not too different from the net return one might expect on a well-managed apartment building or high-performing REIT.
 More offerings would be better, but all things considered, the current offering is certainly worth a long look.